WayneVisser/Osborne1FloppyAdapter/README.md

 Floppy Adapter for the Osborne 1
 --------------------------------

-1. The Osborne 1 uses a non-standard Shugart floppy interface where +12V and +5V for the drive are fed through the floppy cable.
+1. The Osborne 1 uses a non-standard Shugart-like floppy interface where +12V and +5V for the drive are fed through the floppy cable.
 This KiCAD project accounts for that and creates a nice tidy interface to a GoTek floppy disk emulator.
-There is no need to cut traces as is the case when using a generic floppy adapter.
+There is no need to modify the Osborne's floppy cable as is the case when using a generic floppy adapter.

 2. +5V power for the GoTek is taken from the floppy cable.